Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Januari 2025 13.31.56 UTC
+- WIB: Kamis, 30 Januari 2025 14.21.03 UTC
-- WITA: Kamis, 30 Januari 2025 14.31.56 UTC
+- WITA: Kamis, 30 Januari 2025 15.21.03 UTC
-- WIT: Kamis, 30 Januari 2025 15.31.56 UTC
+- WIT: Kamis, 30 Januari 2025 16.21.03 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: nature
+Kategori: attitude